krzysztof-gzocha/searcher/docs/class/query-criteria.rst

         /**
         * Only required method.
-        * If will return true, then it will be passed to some of the QueryCriteriaBuilder(s) */ public function shouldBeApplied()
+        * If will return true, then it will be passed to some of the CriteriaBuilder(s) */ public function shouldBeApplied()
         {